 - Barometry: the barometer continually shows you the air pressure.
 It is also used to estimate altitude without GPS.

-- Weather trend: an arrow indicates the direction of the atmospheric pressure (stable, decreasing, or increasing), making it possible to predict a possible change in the weather.
+- Weather trend: an arrow indicates the direction of the atmospheric pressure (stable, decreasing, or increasing), making it possible to predict a possible weather change.

-- Storm alarm: in the event of a sharp drop in pressure, an alert warns you of the risk of a thunderstorm (the signal can be deactivated).
+- Storm alarm: in the event of a sharp pressure drop, an alert warns you of the risk of a thunderstorm (the signal can be deactivated).

 - Sunrise and sunset times: The times of sunrise, sunset, and dawn and dusk are shown.
 This function requires the use of GPS.

 - Temperature: the watch continuously displays and records the heat on the case (skin side).
 For a reliable measurement, it is, of course, necessary to remove the watch.
-We can thus know the temperature of the mountain lake where we bathed or see how far the thermometer has dropped during the night of bivouac.
+Thus, we can know the temperature of the mountain lake where we bathed or see how far the thermometer has dropped during the night of bivouac.

 - Tide information: this information is available from the Movescount app.
 You, therefore, need a PC or a smartphone to know them during a sea trip.